the1lab/1lab/src/Realisability/PCA/Fixpoint.lagda.md

 $$,
-and is always defined when applied to a single argument --- that is, it lets us compute 'functions of at least one argument' by arbitrary recursion, such that *the recursive function itself* is always defined--- though of course *applying* the recursive function might still lead to something undefined.
+and is always defined when applied to a single argument --- that is, it lets us compute 'functions of at least one argument' by arbitrary recursion, such that *the recursive function itself* is always defined
+--- though of course *applying* the recursive function might still lead to something undefined.

 We introduce an intermediate combinator `` `X ``{.Agda}, and define `` `Z ``{.Agda} as the self-application of `` `X ``{.Agda}.